VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/servers.md

 A good example of a server is this one, in which you are reading this, the only function of the server where this content is hosted is to provide it, nothing more and nothing less.

-## The DIY Homelab
+## The DIY Home lab

-A homelab is basically a "sandbox" where we can practice our Server-Fu (and sometimes do something useful), a homelab can be as basic or as complex as we want, the only thing we need to start with is a couple of virtual (or physical) machines.
+A home lab is basically a "sandbox" where we can practice our Server-Fu (and sometimes do something useful), a home lab can be as basic or as complex as we want, the only thing we need to start with is a couple of virtual (or physical) machines.

 ### Why?